DimensionalArkBishops/DAB/notes.md

 ## Write below this line

 ***
+Server: Gate of Madness

 DimensionalArkBishops is a small guild in which members enjoy thinking outside the box.
 Doing away with standard builds, and operating as a well coordinated party, DAB can handle objectives normally meant for large groups.
 Using Teamspeak 3, even when not on the same game at any given time, members enjoy just hanging out.
 We are internally competitive and never back down from challenges.

 We are currently recruiting players of all skill levels and professions.
-If you are interested feel free to join us on Teamspeak (link in this website)
+If you are interested feel free to join us on Teamspeak (link in this website).

 Even when not in Guild Wars our members still hang out on Teamspeak.